tillmannheigel/rust_not_rest/README.md

 # Rust not rest

-There is a german saying, if "you rust if you rest".
+There is a german saying, if "you rest you will rust".
 To not rest and therefore rust, this is a apprentice piece for understanding a little bit more about Rust.

 Now to some more Rust Language related topics...